awsdocs/amazon-redshift-developer-guide/doc_source/r_ALTER_TABLE.md

 The following options apply only to external tables\.

 SET LOCATION \{ 's3://*bucket/folder*/' | 's3://*bucket/manifest\_file*' \}
 The path to the Amazon S3 folder that contains the data files or a manifest file that contains a list of Amazon S3 object paths\.
 The buckets must be in the same region as the Amazon Redshift cluster\.
 For a list of supported regions, see [Amazon Redshift Spectrum Considerations](c-using-spectrum.md#c-spectrum-considerations)\.
-For more information about using a manifest file, see LOCATION in the CREATE EXTERNAL TABLE referencce\.
+For more information about using a manifest file, see LOCATION in the CREATE EXTERNAL TABLE [Parameters](r_CREATE_EXTERNAL_TABLE.md#r_CREATE_EXTERNAL_TABLE-parameters) reference\.

 SET FILE FORMAT *format*
 The file format for external data files\.